AlvanOclock/symfony-doxec/readme.md

 Clone this repository and copy files in an empty directory of your choice.

-We are going to use a script to help us create everyting.
+We are going to use the `doxec` script to help us create everyting.
 But it's not mandatory.
 You can do everything manually and get rid of the script.
 Manual instructions are available below on the **Manual** section.

 ---
 ### Alias for the doxec script